Netgate/frr/doc/user/zebra.rst

 consistent router-id across all daemons, the following commands are available to configure and display the router-id:

+.. index:: [no] [ip] router-id A.B.C.D
+.. clicmd:: [no] [ip] router-id A.B.C.D

+   Allow entering of the router-id.
+This command also works under the vrf subnode, to allow router-id's per vrf.

-.. index:: [no] router-id A.B.C.D [vrf NAME]
+.. index:: [no] [ip] router-id A.B.C.D vrf NAME
-.. clicmd:: [no] router-id A.B.C.D [vrf NAME]
+.. clicmd:: [no] [ip] router-id A.B.C.D vrf NAME

-   Configure the router-id of this router.
+   Configure the router-id of this router from the configure NODE.
+   A show run of this command will display the router-id command under the vrf sub node.
+This command is deprecated and will be removed at some point in time in the future.

-.. index:: show router-id [vrf NAME]
+.. index:: show [ip] router-id [vrf NAME]
-.. clicmd:: show router-id [vrf NAME]
+.. clicmd:: show [ip] router-id [vrf NAME]

    Display the user configured router-id.

+For protocols requiring an IPv6 router-id, the following commands are available:

+.. index:: [no] ipv6 router-id X:X::X:X
+.. clicmd:: [no] ipv6 router-id X:X::X:X

+   Configure the IPv6 router-id of this router.
+Like its IPv4 counterpart, this command works under the vrf subnode, to allow router-id's per vrf.

+.. index:: show ipv6 router-id [vrf NAME]
+.. clicmd:: show ipv6 router-id [vrf NAME]

+   Display the user configured IPv6 router-id.